MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/global-inventory-accounting/global-inventory-accounting-home.md

 [!include [banner](../includes/banner.md)]

-## Overview

-The Global Inventory Accounting Add-in for Microsoft Dynamics 365 Supply Chain Management provides a comprehensive solution that enables organizations (especially international organizations) to perform inventory accounting using multiple costing ledgers.
-This enables organizations to comply with multiple accounting standards and internal management accounting at the same time.
+International organizations are under increasing pressure from authorities to comply with local and global accounting standards.
+The valuation of inventory plays a significant role in ensuring compliance.
+The Global Inventory Accounting Add-in for Microsoft Dynamics 365 Supply Chain Management provides a comprehensive solution that enables organizations (especially international organizations) to use multiple costing ledgers to do inventory accounting.
+Therefore, those organizations can comply with multiple accounting standards and internal management accounting at the same time.

-International organizations are under increasing pressure from authorities to comply with local and global accounting standards, and the valuation of inventory plays a significant role in securing compliance.
 Global Inventory Accounting lets you account inventory in multiple representations by applying the appropriate valuation method (standard cost, average, or specific identification) and the selected accounting currency per instance.
 Global Inventory Accounting enables organizations to report inventory statements and subledger accounting values (also known as the inventory balance and the cost of goods sold) in what is often referred to as dual valuation and/or dual currency.

-Inventory accounting is performed in individual ledgers.
-Several cost accounting ledgers can be created for each legal entity in an organization as needed, thereby ensuring that multiple inventory representations can be obtained.
-All documents (such as purchase orders, sales orders, transfer orders, and so on) posted in a legal entity will be accounted in all the costing ledgers associated with that legal entity.
+Inventory accounting is done in individual ledgers.
+Several cost accounting ledgers can be created for each legal entity in an organization, as required.
+Therefore, multiple inventory representations can be obtained.
+All documents that are posted in a legal entity (such as purchase orders, sales orders, and transfer orders) will be accounted in all the costing ledgers that are associated with that legal entity.

 A cost accounting ledger is defined by a combination of the following elements: